Best cities to live in Belgium as an expat

 Antwerp’s one of the best cities in Belgium to live in if you’d like to work in those fields.
 Or in marketing and PR for that matter, since some of the trendiest creative agencies are located in Antwerp!

-Whether you end up living in industrial Het Eilandje, the vintage hub of Sint-Andries or the trendy Het Zuid, you’ll be surrounded by an amazing selection of bars, restaurants, shops, museums and boutiques.
+Whether you end up living in industrial Het Eilandje, the vintage hub of Sint-Andries or the trendy Het Zuid, you’ll be surrounded by an amazing selection of_bars, restaurants, shops, museums and boutiques.
 And if you wish to live somewhere more quiet, green suburbs like Deurne or Zurenborg will make you feel at home.

 What’s more, Antwerp is well-connected by public transport.
 And it’s not only easy to travel to different parts of the city but also to Brussels, Ghent, Bruges and Liège.
 Even Paris, Amsterdam or London are within 3 hours away!